TchatchoKemajou/custom_story_editor/README.md

 🚀 More image and video editing functionality like (WhatsApp & Instagram) stories

-🚀 The UI is currently like WhatsApp, but I think we should go with something unique for flutter (your contribution & ideas will be very invaluable)

 🚀 improve and enhance performance and existing features.

 ## Package Demo